Inhumans vs. X-Men

 Inhumans vs. X-Men, also stylized IvX or IVX, is a 2016 American comic book limited series published by Marvel Comics.
 The series ran for seven issues, beginning with a prologue issue #0 in November 2016 before officially beginning in December 2016 and ending in March 2017.
 The series was written by Charles Soule and Jeff Lemire with art by Leinil Francis Yu, Kenneth Rocafort, and Javi Garron.
-The series features a battle over a biological substance named the Terrigen Mists, which the Inhumans need to gain superpowers but is deadly to the mutant X-Men and other mutant individuals.
+The series features a battle over the Terrigen Mist, a substance which the Inhumans need to gain superpowers but is deadly to the mutant X-Men and other mutant individuals.

 Publication history

-Inhumans vs. X-Men was announced by Marvel's Chief Creative Officer Joe Quesada on July 23, 2016 during his "Cup o' Joe" panel at the San Diego Comic-Con.
+Inhumans vs. X-Men was announced by Marvel's Chief Creative Officer Joe Quesada on July 23, 2016 during his "Cup o' Joe" panel at San Diego Comic-Con.
 This story closes the story arcs established at the end of 2015's Secret Wars event.
 Prior to releasing Inhumans vs. X-Men, Marvel released the four-part bimonthly series Death of X to serve as a prequel that would lead into the events of Inhumans vs. X-Men.
 In a Comic-Con interview, Lemire discussed the broader, real-world implications of the event: "X-Men stories have always been very allegorical and very symbolic for real world events.
 I think there is a permeating sense of fear and mistrust that is driving a lot of world events at the moment, and a lot of hatred and violence.
-So it’s not hard to see the mutant/Inhuman conflict as a metaphor for much of what’s going on around us."
+So it's not hard to see the mutant/Inhuman conflict as a metaphor for much of what's going on around us."
 Marvel editor Sana Amanat announced after the series' second issue that following the event, Marvel would release "a whole new line of X-Men and Inhumans titles."
 The ending of Inhumans vs. X-Men served as a lead-in for the announced ResurrXion event, which saw the titles referenced by Amanat released.
 These original titles and continuations of past titles include Inhumans Prime, Royals, Black Bolt, Secret Warriors, X-Men Prime, X-Men Gold, X-Men Blue, Generation X, Weapon X, Jean Grey, Cable, and Iceman.
 The series was released in trade paperback form on July 18, 2017.